choe-hyonsu-gabrielle/hypervision/README.md

 you can simply initialize a model object, which is actually `pl.LightningModule` at the core, by passing a model config object that you've just implemented.

-- Please be noticed that `config.ModelConfigBase` holds all of pretrained language model (`AutoModel`) and tokenizer (`AutoTokenizer`) from `transformers` at first.
+- Please be noticed that `config.ModelConfigBase` holds all of pretrained artifacts (`AutoModel` and `AutoTokenizer`) from `transformers` at first.
 Then `model.LightningModuleBase` will automatically load the pretrained artifacts from model config object you've just passed to.

 ```python
 from supervision.modeling.bert_model_kit import BertClassifierConfig, BertClassifierModel